How to Stay Cool Naturally in the Summer Heat

 Breathing Techniques

-Deep breathing activates parasympathetic nervous system
+Deep breathing activates your parasympathetic nervous system.

-Pranayama breathing - ancient cooling breath techniques
+Use pranayama breathing - ancient cooling breath techniques to stay calm.

 Sleep Cooling Strategies

-Cooling mattress pads or gel toppers
+Use cooling mattress pads or gel toppers.

 Heat-Related Health Warnings